airmed-dev/meals/README.md

 Meals cares about your privacy and safety.
 All the meal data is stored on the device itself.
 Health metrics are stored in external data sources.
 Meals doesn't take any data outside your device.

-## Project Roadmap
-The goal of the app is to provide a tool for type 1 diabetics to get to know their meals better.
-All the project features are geared towards that goal.
-It is meant to provide a pleasant experience around tracking the meals, and also analyzing their data.

-### TBD